Getting a New Hampshire Driver's License

-For a driver license, all non-us applicants must take a full test (vision, knowledge and road test) at the concord dmv unless you are transferring an out-of-state, u.s. Territory, canadian or french license not expired for more than one year.
+For a driver's license, all non-us applicants must take a full test (vision, knowledge, and road test) at the concord DMV unless you are transferring an out-of-state, u.s. Territory, Canadian or french license not expired for more than one year.

 What you should know...

-A Non-US Citizen must appear in Concord for the first time when applying for a driver license or non-driver identification card.
+A Non-US Citizen must appear in Concord for the first time when applying for a driver's license or non-driver identification card.

 Non-US Citizens who have established residency in New Hampshire should review the requirements for a Permanent Resident Employment Authorization Card.

 Non-US Citizens who hold a student or work Visa should review the requirements for Non-US Citizens temporarily residing in New Hampshire.

 The Director of Motor Vehicles may issue a New Hampshire driver’s license to a nonresident alien who is living in New Hampshire or a temporary basis: